gaudeon/rats/README.md

 ## Pre-requisites
 1. Electron - httpd://electron.atom.io - used to for development and pacaking
 2. Node - http://nodejs.org - for build tools and getting latest versus of third party scripts
-3. Install all the dev deps in the rats dir for things like gulp and phaser-ce `npm install`
+3. Install all the dev deps in the rats dir for things like gulp and phaser-ce (i.e. `npm install`)

 Starting (from the rats directory)
 ```